 The Different Applications Of IBM Watson

-Companies worldwide are using the IBM Watson Analytics, and it’s helping in every industry you can think of.
+Companies worldwide are using IBM Watson Analytics, and it’s helping in every industry you can think of.
 The following are only some of the many different applications of this genius tool:

 The finance sector is also taking advantage of Watson, particularly its capability of questioning and answering.
 Watson helps give useful financial guidance by answering questions and analyzing them efficiently.
 It also helps lower, as well as manage, all the financial risks of an organization.
 For example, the Singaporean DBS bank utilizes IBM to ensure customers get proper advice and adequate guidance for customers.
 Similarly, an Australian-based company ANZ Global Wealth is using Watson for this exact purpose.
 The company explicitly prefers the Watson Engagement Advisor Tool and observes customer questions to improve their experiences.